spdk/spdk/doc/rpm.md

 - spdk-devel      - provides development files
 - spdk-libs       - provides target lib, .pc files (--with-shared)
 - spdk-dpdk-libs  - provides dpdk lib files (--with-shared|--with-dpdk)

+## Special case for dpdk-devel {#dpdk_devel}

+When rpm.sh finds a bare --with-dpdk argument on the cmdline it will try to adjust the behavior of the rpmbuild to make sure only SPDK RPMs are built.
+Since this argument requests SPDK to be built against installed DPDK (e.g. dpdk-devel package) the spdk-dpdk-libs RPM won't be included.
+Moreover, the .spec will be armed with a build requirement to make sure dpdk-devel is present on the building system.
+The minimum required version of dpdk-devel is set to 19.11.